anik-amd/ml-notes/02-data-manipulation-with-numpy/06-indexing.md

 ### Axis

 The `np.argmin` and `np.argmax` functions take the same arguments.
-The required argument is the input array and the axis keyword argument specifies which dimension to apply the operation on.
+The required argument is the input array, and the axis keyword argument specifies which dimension to apply the operation on.

 ```py
 arr = np.array([[-2, -1, -3],